-The PingAccess 7.3 Beta introduces a new log4j-categories.xml file to enable adjustment of the amount of detail included in PingAccess's logs.
-For more information, see Configuring verbose logging in the admin console.
+PingAccess 7.3 introduced a new log4j-categories.xml file to enable adjustment of the amount of detail included in PingAccess's logs.
+Learn more in Configuring verbose logging in the admin console.

 If you have customized your log4j2.xml file, you must merge this file with the log4j-categories.xml file the first time that you upgrade to PingAccess 7.3 or a later version.